project-serum/validators/README.md

 This curl will likely return the status `behind`, as the validator is catching up with the existing cluster.
 Once the validator has successfully caught up, it will be ready to serve RPC requests on port `8899`

+#### A note about the accounts store
+The accounts store is a portion of the Solana state model that requires high throughput access for validators to function properly.
+One method for achieving higher throughput is by keeping the accounts store in memory rather than on disk.
+A straightforward way to do this is by using a `tmpfs` block device.
+For the uninitiated, `tmpfs` is a temporary file storage system in Unix that emulates a filesystem, with the data actually being store in memory.
+Keeping the accounts store in memory allow for quicker accesses, and significantly reduces latency for expensive account operations.

 #### TL;DR
 - deploy a cloud instance with an NVIDIA GPU with CUDA enabled